john-harrold/ubiquity/README.md

 * Inline generation of PowerPoint reports: ``vignette("Reporting", package = "ubiquity")``

 ### Note
-To build systems in R it is necessary that you have a perl interpreter installed and that it is in your search path.
-Most Unix systems will have perl installed and there are many free distributions for windows.
-For testing [Strawberry Perl](http://strawberryperl.com}) is used.
+To build systems in R it is necessary that you have a Perl interpreter installed and that it is in your search path.
+Most Unix systems will have Perl installed and there are many free distributions for windows.
+For testing [Strawberry Perl](http://strawberryperl.com) is used.